jdblack/odoo_docker/README.md

 > [!INFO]
 > Adomi is an Odoo partner and consulting company.
 This image serves as a foundation for our open-source Odoo projects.
 > We offer custom software development, consulting, tools, and training services built
-> for modern software development teams.
+> for modern software development teams using open-source tools.

 # Highlights